Rodrigo y Gabriela: 2014–present

 In April 2014, Rodrigo y Gabriela released their fourth studio album, entitled 9 Dead Alive, their first original studio album since 2009.
 They also toured internationally playing at venues such as Royal Albert Hall, Glastonbury Festival 2014, and the Montreux Jazz Festival.
 They played at the Sydney Opera House in 2015 and marked their first performance in India at the 2015 Bacardi NH7 Weekender Festival.
 Rodrigo y Gabriela toured with John Mayer in 2017, opening for his The Search for Everything World Tour in South America.

 Their fifth studio album Mettavolution was released by ATO Records on April 26, 2019 and includes a cover of the Pink Floyd song "Echoes".
 They also performed the song on Jimmy Kimmel Live! the same year.
 In January 2020, Mettavolution won a Grammy Award for 'Best Contemporary Instrumental Album' 62nd Annual Grammy Awards.
 The song peaked at No. 2 on the Billboard's Rock Albums chart and No. 10 on the Top Albums chart.

 In 2021, the duo contributed a cover of the Metallica song "The Struggle Within" to the charity tribute album The Metallica Blacklist.
 The cover earned them a Grammy nomination for "Best Arrangement, Instrumental Or A Cappella."
 They also signed with Shelter Music Group for management in 2021.

 In 2023, Rodrigo y Gabriela played Austin City Limits with the Austin City Orchestra.
 This was the first time Austin City Limits featured the orchestra.
 They performed with Jools Holland's Rhythm and Blues Orchestra the same year.

 Rodrigo y Gabriela released their sixth studio album, In Between Thoughts…A New World, on April 21, 2023.
 They had a world tour the same year to promote the album, playing in venues such as Red Rocks Amphitheatre, Auditorium Parco della Musica, and at the 2023 Montreal International Jazz Festival.

+In June 2026, the duo released "Monster" as the lead single for their album OurHome; the accompanying music video features art by Naoki Urasawa, author and illustrator of the manga series of the same name.
+The album is scheduled to release on September 18, 2026.